rag-fish/noesisnoema-pipeline/README.md

 1) **Fetching GGUF LLMs via the Hugging Face CLI** – to run with llama.cpp–compatible runtimes on iOS/desktop/server.
 2) **Building a RAGpack (chunks + embeddings)** – split documents, embed them, and ship as a `.zip` your apps can load.

-> Legacy CoreML conversion and tokenizer archive steps were removed to avoid confusion.
-If you still need them, check historical branches.

 ---

 ## What you can do here